fabiocaccamo/create-matrix-action/README.md

 # create-matrix-action

-This action creates a non-square matrix on the fly from parsing a matrix configuration declared in the workflow file.
+This action creates a non-square matrix from parsing a matrix configuration declared in the workflow file.

 I wrote this action for my python/django testing needs, but it is very flexible, so it can be used in many other contexts.